Generate file naming conventions with category-specific tokens, live preview, and export

 Build consistent filename patterns for invoices, contracts, research papers, and documents.
 Preview examples and export your naming convention to share with your team.

-Select tokens above to build your file naming convention
+Start with a template above or tap tokens to build your file naming convention.

 1. Choose your category